 A fiercely talented child stage actress who, after a brush with blockbuster fame in 'Home Alone,' carved a lasting career in nuanced indie roles.

-Angela Goethals arrived with startling maturity, a New York stage kid who commanded attention without seeking the spotlight.
-At just fourteen, she won an Obie Award for her Off-Broadway performance, signaling a depth far beyond her years.
-While millions know her as the pragmatic older sister, Linnie, in the megahit 'Home Alone,' that role was a detour from her natural habitat in intimate, character-driven theater and film.
-She deliberately sidestepped the typical child-star trajectory, choosing instead to study at Brown University and later NYU's Tisch School.
-This grounding led to a rich, under-the-radar career defined by sharp, intelligent performances in independent films, acclaimed television dramas like '24' and 'The Equalizer,' and a steady return to her theatrical roots, proving her lasting commitment to the craft itself.
+Angela Goethals won an Obie Award at age fourteen for her Off-Broadway performance.
+Born in 1977, she arrived as a New York stage kid who commanded attention without seeking the spotlight.
+Millions know her as Linnie, the pragmatic older sister in 'Home Alone.'
+That role was a detour from her natural habitat in intimate, character-driven theater and film.
+She sidestepped the child-star trajectory, studying at Brown University and later NYU's Tisch School.
+She built a career on sharp performances in independent films, television dramas like '24' and 'The Equalizer,' and a steady return to her theatrical roots.

 1965–1980